izerozlu/ASUS_USB-N10_Installation_Steps/readme.md

+# Disclosure

 Steps described below are taken from https://askubuntu.com/questions/364972/realtek-8188cus-doesnt-work/395340#395340.

 These solutions are from an answer by [SirCharlo](https://askubuntu.com/users/40421/sircharlo).

+A copy of the mentioned git repository [pvaret/rlt8192cu-fixes](https://github.com/pvaret/rtl8192cu-fixes.git) are also included in this repository.

+I do not own any of the mentioned repositories nor steps described below.
+This repository's goal is to archive these installation steps and the necessary git repository.

+# Installation Steps

 First of all, ensure you have the necessary prerequisites: